They say that we’re trying to be kinder to the planet but in 2018, only 14.7% of textiles used in America were recycled

 What Is Circular Fashion?

-It is a set of principles that have practical applications that are designed to rid the fast fashion industry of waste and pollution.
+It is a set of principles with practical applications designed to rid the fast fashion industry of waste and pollution.

 It focuses on keeping products and materials in use once they’ve been manufactured and which support the regeneration of natural systems when they are disposed of.